|Arden of Park Hall and Longcroft Hall|

 He inherited the Longcroft Hall estate from his father in 1734 and came of age in about 1744.

 He died 22 June 1782, aged 59, and was buried at Yoxall where he is commemorated by a monument.
-His widow died 1 July 1783.
+His widow died 1 July and was buried at Yoxall, 4 July 1783.

 Arden, Rev. John (1752-1803) of Longcroft Hall.
 Eldest son of Henry Arden (c.1723-82) and his wife Alathea, daughter of Robert Cotton of Worcester, born March 1752.
 Educated at Repton and St. John's College, Cambridge (matriculated 1770; BA 1774; MA 1784).
 Ordained deacon, 1774 and priest, 1776; curate of Sheepy (Leics), 1774-76 and Aston-juxta-Birmingham (Warks), 1776; rector of Oxnead and vicar of Buxton (Norfolk), 1777-1801; rector of Lyng with Whitwell (Norfolk), 1784-94; Minister of King's Bromley (Staffs) by 1786.
 JP for Staffordshire.
 He married, 15/18 May 1775 at Wellesbourne (Warks), Margaret Elizabeth (1754-1842), only child of Rear-Adm.
 Joseph Hamar, and had issue: